Arcadius: Character and achievements

-With respect to Arcadius himself, as emperor was more concerned with appearing to be a pious Christian than he was with political or military matters.
+Arcadius himself was more concerned with appearing to be a pious Christian than he was with political or military matters.
 Not being a military leader, he began to promote a new type of imperial victory through images, not via the traditional military achievements, but focusing on his piety.
 Arcadius's reign saw the growing push towards the outright abolishment of paganism.
 On 13 July 399, Arcadius issued an edict ordering that all remaining non-Christian temples should be immediately demolished.

 In terms of buildings and monuments, a new forum was built in the name of Arcadius, on the seventh hill of Constantinople, the Xērolophos, in which a column was begun to commemorate his 'victory' over Gainas (although the column was only completed after Arcadius's death by Theodosius II).
 The Pentelic marble portrait head of Arcadius (now in the Istanbul Archaeology Museum) was discovered in Istanbul close to the Forum Tauri, in June 1949, in excavating foundations for new buildings of the university at Beyazit.
 The neck was designed to be inserted in a torso, but no statue, base or inscription was found.
 The diadem is a fillet with rows of pearls along its edges and a rectangular stone set about with pearls over the young Emperor's forehead.

 A more nuanced assessment of Arcadius's reign was provided by Warren Treadgold: By failing to reign, Arcadius had allowed a good deal of maladministration.
 But by continuing to reign—so harmlessly that nobody had taken the trouble to depose him—he had maintained legal continuity during a troubled time.

 Arcadius had four children with Eudoxia: three daughters, Pulcheria, Arcadia and Marina; and one son, Theodosius, the future Emperor Theodosius II.